niejn/tinyFIX/README.md

 **Repeating groups	:** APIs allow generation and parsing of repeating groups.
 You basically need to specify an index when using getTagValue method.

-**Timeouts/Async   :** Currently does not support async APIs however send and recv methods support timeout values.
-Timeout for sending and receiving FIX messages can be specified via FixSession::setNetworkTimeout call.
+**Timeouts/Async   :** Currently does not support async APIs however FixTcpTransport class methods connect/accept/send/recv methods support timeout values.
+Timeout for sending and receiving FIX messages can be specified by setting fixSession.fixTransport.netwrokTimeoutInSeconds.

 **Thread safety	 :** Only send and recv methods are using same mutex.
 There is no other syncronisation considerations.
 You can explicitly call FixSession::lock and FixSession::unlock methods.

+**TCP Receiving mechanism :** Receiving mechanism does not do any caching and entirely relies on tag 9 ( body lenght ) when receiving messages.
+This mechanism does not have the highest performance as it is not trying to receive all at once from socket buffer and it is also fragile as relies on the other side properly setting tag9.
+However it will work in most cases.

+**Using message queues instead of TCP :** Many internal enterprise FIX applications work with message queues like Tibco or Solace.
+You can use tinyFix with those by implementing a transport class ( see FixTcpTransport class) and using your implementation by setting fixSession.fixTransport variable.

 **Limitations :** Current FIXServer is supporting only single client.